cs3tactical/ros2_xsens_mti_driver/README.md

 ## Building

-- Copy bluespace_ai_xsens_mti_driver folder into your ROS 2.0 workspace `src` folder.
+- Copy ros2_xsens_mti_driver folder into your ROS 2.0 workspace `src` folder.
   Make sure the permissions are set to o+rw on your files and directories.

 - Build Xsens MTi driver package:

-        $ colcon build
+        $ colcon build --event-handlers console_direct+ --cmake-args -DBUILD_TESTING=ON

+- Test the xsens MTi driver package:

+        $ colcon test --event-handlers console_direct+

 - Source workspace:

         $ source install/setup.bash

-Note: Building of 'xspublic' from the ament workspace has been automated in the CMake script.
+Note: Building of 'xspublic' from the ament workspace has been automated CMake.
-To build it manually, run the following from the ROS2.0 workspace root:

-        $ pushd src/bluespace_ai_xsens_ros_mti_driver/lib/xspublic
-        $ make
-        $ popd

 Changes in this release compared to the Xsens ROS 1.0 driver open source: